-- This plant is acclimated to heights.
+- These Hawaiian flowering plants are acclimated to heights.
 In the non-flowering period, the silversword looks like a rosette of spiky, silver-grey leaves.

-- The flowers are bright red or purple and grow downward from the general stem.
+- The bright red or purple flowers grow downward from the general stem.

-- The silversword blooms only once in its life and then dies.
+- The silversword blooms only once and then dies.

 - The silversword’s flowers grow several times as high as the rosette at the base.

 - This Hawaiian flower is one of the rarest plants in the world.
-The local authorities tried to outplant it in other locations in order to preserve it.
+The local authorities tried to outplant it in other locations to preserve it.

 - The Hawaiian name for it is ahinahina – ‘very grey’.

-When attempts were made to cultivate this plant, it began branching and flowering almost every year.
+When attempts were made to cultivate this plant, it began branching and flowering almost yearly.

-- This plant has a woody stem with a rosette of long leaves on its top.
+- These native Hawaiian plants have a woody stem with a rosette of long leaves on its top.

 - The flowers grow on a long stem, usually crimson.